NatashaZenah/-My-Photography-Website-/ReadMe.md

 3. Installation Guide

+4. Site Link

-4. Purpose of the Project
+5. Purpose of the Project

-5. License
+6. License

-6. Acknowledgements
+7. Acknowledgements

 ---
 ## Project Description
 This is a photography-themed website inspired by the work of Steve McCurry